Routes to Certification

 Missouri has several methods for an individual to enter the education profession with a “certificate of license to teach.”
 The following routes are available:

-- Alternative or Innovative route: An individual with a bachelor’s degree returns to a college of education for a program of study that may enable him to take courses and teach simultaneously.
-The teacher works under a two-year, provisional certificate and usually completes about 30 semester hours.
-When the college program is completed and the designated assessment test passed, the college recommends and the individual receives an initial certificate.
-Some of these programs are offered via distance learning, some programs offer a master’s degree plus certification and some offer only the certification.
+- Alternative route: An individual with a bachelor’s degree returns to a college of education for an alternative certification program of study that may enable him/her to take courses and teach simultaneously.
+The teacher may teach on a two-year, provisional certificate and usually completes about 30 semester hours.
+When the college program is completed and the designated assessment passed, the college makes a recommendation and the individual receives an initial professional certificate.
+Some of these programs are offered via distance learning, some programs offer a master’s degree plus certification, and some offer only the certification.

 - Out-of-State Certified route: An individual with a valid teaching certificate from another state can be granted a comparable certificate in Missouri.
 Verification of certification from the other state must be provided.
 Depending on the number of previous years of teaching experience, the individual may qualify for an initial or career certificate.